Auto-generating Epochs metadata#

 Name: first_response, Length: 400, dtype: object

-We’re facing a similar issue with the stimulus events, and now there are not only two, but four different types: stimulus/compatible/target_left, stimulus/compatible/target_right, stimulus/incompatible/target_left, and stimulus/incompatible/target_right.
+For stimulus events, there are not only two, but four different types: stimulus/compatible/target_left, stimulus/compatible/target_right, stimulus/incompatible/target_left, and stimulus/incompatible/target_right.
 What’s more, because in the present paradigm stimuli were presented in rapid succession, sometimes multiple stimulus events occurred within the 1.5 second time window we used to generate our metadata.
 See for example:

 metadata.loc[